JaimeSCotta/HIS_Project/README.md

     * **IAM Role**: LabRole
 5. Review the rule, and click **Create rule**.

 At this point, the every messages received will be routed to IoT Analytics and save to the created S3 buckets.
-Wait until the notebook instance status goes from *Pending* to **inService*, then we are good to go.
 ___
 ## AwS SageMaker:
+### 1. On AwS IoT Analytics:
 1. Navigate to __AwS IoT Analytics__ console
 2. Navigate to __Notebooks__
 3. Click __Create Notebook__